wayou/selected/README.md

 精選
 ========

-a collection of songs that I love, also shows how to sync lyric with HTML5 audio tag
+a collection of songs that I love, also as a showcase of syncing lyric with html5 audio element

 :point_right: [Go and Enjoy](http://wayou.github.io/selected)!